FabianTerhorst/coreclr-module/docs/articles/colshapes-example.md

 ```

 # ColShape Type´s
-Here are some ColShape Types you could need in future.
+Here are all colshape types.

 ColShape in a Circle form.